fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault3.md

   <intermediateAddress, 2, -1, publicKeyA2Hash, publicKeyB2Hash>
   PUSHOUTPUTSTACK

-  # Ensure that the input is spent only to intermediateAddress or changeAddress with
+  # Ensure that the input is spent only to intermediateAddress or changeAddress.
+  <2, intermediateAddress, changeAddress, _, _, _, ...> CONSTRAINDESTINATION
-  # a maximum fee of 512 times the 300-block median fee-per-byte.
+  # Limit fee to 512 times the 300-block median fee-per-byte.
-  <2, intermediateAddress, changeAddress, 300 blocks, maxFee> CONSTRAINDESTINATION
+  <300 blocks, maxFee> LIMITFEECONTRIBUTION

   # Require a signature for 1 of the 2 keys.
   <publicKeyA1, ...> CHECKSIG